Security-Onion-Solutions/securityonion-docs/notifications.rst

 Slack
 ~~~~~

-To have :ref:`sigma` rules send notifications to Slack, add the following line to the **Alerter Parameters** configuration setting:
+To have :ref:`sigma` rules send notifications to Slack, add the following line to the **soc > config > server > modules > elastalertengine > Notifications: Sev 0/Default Parameters** configuration setting:

 ::